Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Polarization-Based Gaussian Shaping

 Besides the construction, the decoding can also be converted to that of the symmetric polar code.
 If $X^{1:N}\oplus \tilde{X}^{1:N}=0$, we have $U^{1:N}=\tilde{U}^{1:N}$, which means the decoding result of $U^{1:N}$ equals to that of $\tilde{U}^{1:N}$.
 Thus, decoding of the polar code for $W$ can be treated as decoding of the polar code for $\tilde{W}$ given that $X\oplus \tilde{X}=0$.
 Clearly, the SC decoding complexity for asymmetric channel is also $O(N\log N)$.
 We summarize this observation as the following lemma. \begin{lemma}[Decoding for Asymmetric Channel \cite{aspolarcodes}] Let $y^{1:N}$ be a realization of $Y^{1:N}$ and $\hat{u}^{1:i-1}$ be the previous $i-1$ estimates of $u^{1:N}$.
 The likelihood ratio of $u^i$ is given by

 where $\tilde{W}_N^{(i)}$ denotes the transition probability of the $i$-th subchannel of $\tilde{W}_N$. \end{lemma}

 In \cite{aspolarcodes}, the bits in $\mathcal{F} \cup \mathcal{S}$ are all chosen according to $P_{U^i|U^{1:i-1}}(u^i|u^{1:i-1})$, which can also be calculated using \eqref{eqn:asydec} (treating $Y$ as an independent variable and remove it).
 However, in order to be compatible with polar lattices, we modify the scheme such that the bits in $\mathcal{F}$ are uniformly distributed over $\{0,1\}$ while the bits in $\mathcal{S}$ are still chosen according to $P_{U^i|U^{1:i-1}}(u^i|u^{1:i-1})$.
 The expectation of the decoding error probability still vanishes with $N$.
-The following theorem is an extension of the result in \cite[Theorem 3]{aspolarcodes}.
-We give the proof in Appendix \ref{appendix0} for completeness.
+The following theorem is an extension of the result in \cite[Theorem 3]{aspolarcodes}, and its proof is given in Appendix \ref{appendix0}.

 \begin{theorem} Consider a polar code with the following encoding and decoding strategies for a BMA channel. \begin{itemize} \item Encoding: Before sending the codeword $x^{1:N}=u^{1:N}G_N$, the index set $[N]$ are divided into three parts: the frozen set $\mathcal{F}$, the information set $\mathcal{I}$ and the shaping set $\mathcal{S}$ which are defined in \eqref{eqn:asymdefinition}.
 The encoder places uniformly distributed information bits in $\mathcal{I}$, and fills $\mathcal{F}$ with a uniform random $\{0,1\}$ sequence which is shared between the encoder and the decoder.
 The bits in $\mathcal{S}$ are generated by a mapping $\phi_{\mathcal{S}}\triangleq\{\phi_i\}_{i\in\mathcal{S}}$ in the family of randomized mappings $\Phi_{\mathcal{S}}$, which yields the following distribution: